vipul2802/o365hq.com/content/blog/Sales of Azure almost doubled.md

-Microsoft Corp. on Thursday topped Wall Street forecasts for quarterly profit as the technology company signed up more businesses to its Azure cloud computing services and Office 365.
+Microsoft Corp. on Thursday topped Wall Street forecasts for quarterly profit as the technology company signed up more businesses to its Azure cloud computing services and Microsoft 365.

 Azure's growth has propelled Microsoft to the No. 2 position in the
 \$15.6 billion cloud computing market, with a 14 percent share, behind